YeeChuen/basic-contact-list/README.md

 ## basic-contact-list

 This web app is a basic contact list web allow you to perform CRUD operation to modify the contact list.

+Learnt and reference from [Tech With Tim](https://github.com/techwithtim/Flask-React-Full-Stack-App)

 ## Project objective